2014 Klyosov Article on Jewish DNA Genealogy

 Also, the authors have properly dated a common ancestor of two Ashkenazi in subclade R1a-M582 employing SNP mutations.
 In a Y-chromosome fragment of a size of 8.97 million base pairs, they have counted 21 SNP mutations between them, which gave 21/8.97*106/1*10-9/2 = 1,170 years to a common ancestor, and rounded it up to 1,200 ± 300 years.
 This fits with a value of 1,300 ± 150 years (Klyosov and Rozhanskii, 2009, 2012) to a common ancestor of Jews in haplogroup R1a.
 This was probably the very first case when population geneticists properly calculated a time span to a common ancestor using mutation rate constants, in this case those for SNP mutations.
 Unfortunately, population geneticists are in disagreement regarding which mutation rate constants to employ, and they continue to come up with new values of those, without critical consideration of known values.
 This is typical for population geneticists.

-Click here to read the first page of comments on Professor Klyosov's article, as translated by Google Translate.
+Click here to read the comments on Professor Klyosov's article, as translated by Google Translate.